Supersonic transport: Range

+Commercial practicality

 Airlines potentially value very fast aircraft, because it enables the aircraft to make more flights per day, providing a higher return on investment.
 Also, passengers generally prefer faster, shorter-duration trips to slower, longer-duration trips, so operating faster aircraft can give an airline a competitive advantage, even to the extent that many customers will willingly pay higher fares for the benefit of saving time and/or arriving sooner.
 However, Concorde's high noise levels around airports, time zone issues, and insufficient speed meant that only a single return trip could be made per day, so the extra speed was not an advantage to the airline other than as a selling feature to its customers.
 The proposed American SSTs were intended to fly at Mach 3, partly for this reason.
 However, allowing for acceleration and deceleration time, a trans-Atlantic trip on a Mach 3 SST would be less than three times as fast as a Mach 1 trip.

 Since SSTs produce sonic booms at supersonic speeds they are rarely permitted to fly supersonic over land, and must fly supersonic over sea instead.
 Since they are inefficient at subsonic speeds compared to subsonic aircraft, range is deteriorated and the number of routes that the aircraft can fly non-stop is reduced.
 This also reduces the desirability of such aircraft for most airlines.

 Supersonic aircraft have higher per-passenger fuel consumption than subsonic aircraft; this makes the ticket price necessarily higher, all other factors being equal, as well as making that price more sensitive to the price of oil.
 (It also makes supersonic flights less friendly to the environment and sustainability, two growing concerns of the general public, including air travelers.)